OfficeDev/O365-Angular-GettingStarted/README.md

-# Create an Angular app with Office 365 APIs
+# [ARCHIVED] Create an Angular app with Office 365 APIs

+**Note:** This repo is archived and no longer actively maintained.
+Security vulnerabilities may exist in the project, or its dependencies.
+If you plan to reuse or run any code from this repo, be sure to perform appropriate security checks on the code or dependencies first.
+Do not use this project as the starting point of a production Office Add-in.
+Always start your production code by using the Office/SharePoint development workload in Visual Studio, or the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office), and follow security best practices as you develop the add-in.

 This sample was built for [Create an Angular app with Office 365 APIs](http://aka.ms/get-started-with-js).
 You will complete the project in the *Starter* folder as you walk through the tutorial found on that page.
 You can find the completed project in the *Completed* folder of this repository.